zhoupen9/lsp-bridge-term/README.md

 lsp-bridge-term - lsp-bridge terminal support for Emacs
 ---
 This package provides a subset of LSP implementations for terminal environment based on [lsp-bridge](https://github.com/manateelazycat/lsp-bridge).
 It was coded in a simple streight way.
-For better coding experience, use *lsp-brdige* in GUI environment instead.
+For better coding experience, use *lsp-bridge* in GUI environment instead.

 # Features
 Support display popup in terminal.